Open University of Applied Sciences

 Fees and Invoicing

 The fee for Open University studies is 10 euros per one credit point.
-If you are about to study over 15 credits, it is better for you to pay the whole semester fee that is 150 euros.
+If your studies require more than 15 credits, it would be perhaps more convenient to pay the whole semester fee of 150 euros.

-The semester fee for Path Studies is 150 euros, the amount for the entire academic year being 300 euros.
+The semester fee for Path Studies is 150 euros, and the amount for the entire academic year is 300 euros.
 If you start Path Studies but interrupt them, the following principle will be applied in invoicing: the student is invoiced for five credits per month per semester from the start of the studies until their interruption.
-One credit costs 10 euros, like told earlier.

 Inquiries on invoicing and possible complaints etc. can be sent to Open University office by email: avoinamk(a)seamk.fi.
 Please always indicate the number of the invoice.